A genetic diagnosis for epilepsy can lead to better patient outcomes.

 • Patients can experience up to 90% seizure reduction in some cases.

-Recommended by clinical guidelines
+Exome: Recommended by guidelines as a first-line test

 Implications for clinical practice